 - 3.11.
 The Milton Keynes area has a history of not meeting landbank figures due to a limited number of extraction sites coming forward which often creates a deficit between rates of extraction and rates of replenishment through new permissions.
 Under the MLP provision rate there are not enough reserves remaining to meet the minimum 7 year landbank requirement.
-Should the sand and gravel allocations in the MLP be brought forward and permitted they have the potential to increase the landbank significantly. - 3.12.
+Should the sand and gravel allocations in the MLP be brought forward and permitted they have the potential to increase the landbank significantly.
+In 2017 a planning application was submitted to the Council for the extraction of 0.15 Mt of sand and gravel at allocation site A1 Calverton/Passenham Extension.
+The application is yet to be determined. - 3.12.
 No landbanks have previously been required to be maintained for crushed rock as no apportionment/provision figure was adopted and this continues to be the case.